pepkit/peppy/docs/docs/project-config.md

       macs_genome_size: "hs"
 ```

-For more details, see :ref:`advanced-implied-columns`.
+For more details, see the [implied columns page](implied-columns.md).

 ### Project config section: `constants`
 This section lets you declare additional attributes, for each of which there's a single value across all samples.
 This is particularly useful when combined with ``derived_columns`` and/or ``implied_columns``, especially when there are many samples.